-Ousted Vice President Emmerson Mnangagwa to take over as interim leader of Zimbabwe
+Ousted Vice President Emmerson Mnangagwa likely to take over as interim leader of Zimbabwe

 The interim government in the country said President Robert Mugabe will resign from office and Mnangagwa will take over on November 17.